jschaub30/pid_monitor/README.md

 #Requires
 - [dstat](http://dag.wiee.rs/home-made/dstat/)
 - [python](https://www.python.org/)
-- Some monitors use [R scripts](https://www.r-project.org/) to parse output data
+- Some of the advanced monitors (like GPU) use [R scripts](https://www.r-project.org/) to parse output data

 Written in bash, python, html and javascript.